💡 WiseUp! Vol. 45 — We come bearing gifts (guide)

 What's new in Reader and Readwise

-🛜 Parsing Updates — Krzys made improvements to how Reader handles posts from the-american-interest.com, lavanguardia.com, substack.com, and medium.com.
+🛜 Parsing Updates — Krzys made improvements to how Reader handles posts from smbc-comics.com/, washingtonpost.com, and substack.com.

 💬 From the Readwise group chat